Skip to main content

 R-transactions

 After direct debits are instructed, other transactions, such as R-transactions, can be linked to the direct debit transaction.
+Note that these only concern outgoing SEPA Direct Debits.

 Rejected